topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 $ python3 lcd_test.py
 ```
 This script initializes an I2C-based 1602A LCD using the RPLCD library and displays user-entered text on the screen.
-When you run the script, you’ll be prompted to enter a string.
-That text will be shown on the LCD for 4 seconds and then cleared.
+When you run the script, you are prompted to enter a string.
+That text is shown on the LCD for 4 seconds and then cleared.
 For example:
 ```
 Enter text to display on LCD: Hello D3-G!
 ```